Symmetry Sectors in Chord Space and Relational Holography in the DSSYK: Discussion

 This corresponds to the canonical variable conjugate to the Hamiltonian of the dilaton-gravity system.
-Based on leading order analysis, the dimension of the Hilbert space corresponding to the configuration in Fig. \ref{fig:closed_universe}, where one sums over all operator contractions $\expval{\hO_{\Delta_i}\hO_{\Delta_i}}$ in the HH state \eqref{eq:HH ETW} corresponding to a sum over cylinder two-point correlation functions in \eqref{eq:cylinder amplitude} $\sum_{i}G^{(\Delta_i)}_{\rm cylinder}(\beta)$ is given by \cite{Harlow:2025pvj,Chen:2025fwp} $\text{min}(d,\rme^{2S_0})$, where ${S_0}$ is a topological term in the dilaton gravity action (corresponding to an overall constant factor in the partition function), meaning that the closed universe, as produced by HH preparation of state with multiple sources, may have a non-trivial Hilbert space.
+Based on leading order analysis, the dimension of the Hilbert space corresponding to the configuration in Fig. \ref{fig:closed_universe}, where one sums over all operator contractions $\expval{\hO_{\Delta_i}\hO_{\Delta_i}}$ in the HH state \eqref{eq:HH ETW}, corresponding to a sum over the cylinder two-point correlation functions in \eqref{eq:cylinder amplitude} $\sum_{i}G^{(\Delta_i)}_{\rm cylinder}(\beta)$, which is given by \cite{Harlow:2025pvj,Chen:2025fwp} $\text{min}(d,\rme^{2S_0})$, where ${S_0}$ is a topological term in the dilaton gravity action (corresponding to an overall constant factor in the partition function), meaning that the closed universe, as produced by a HH preparation of state from a slice of the baby universe (Fig. \ref{fig:closed_universe}) with multiple sources can have a non-trivial Hilbert space.
 Alternatively, one might identify the disk edges of the cylinder to generate a periodic universe \cite{Abdalla:2025gzn}.
-In either case, it would be very interesting to develop all the steps above explicitly from the boundary theory in order not to make additional assumptions on the WDW constraint with the observer being the (partial-)sources \cite{Chen:2025fwp} in the path integral (corresponding to the stress tensor generated by the operator insertions $\hO_{\Delta_i}$).
-An exciting prospect in this direction is to deduce the gauge invariant algebra of observables of the observer, seen as the particle in the closed universe.
-For instance, it would be an improvement with respect to the existing literature to include interactions between the observer and the system (the closed universe), which should be contained in the backreaction of the observer through the WDW equation.
-It would be interesting to work on conditioned operators from the Page-Wootters reduction \cite{page1983evolution,Chataignier:2024eil,Hoehn:2020epv,Hoehn:2019fsy,DeVuyst:2024uvd}) without neglecting interactions.
-This might provide advantages in model building more general cosmological backgrounds in two-dimensional quantum gravity; and to further develop the connection between the framework of QRFs and holography.
+In either case, it would an improvement with respect to the existing literature to develop all the steps above explicitly from the boundary theory.
+This would allow a first principles derivation of the backreaction caused by the observer in the closed universe through the WDW constraint, and justify under what conditions one can neglect it.
+An exciting prospect in this direction is to deduce the perspective neutral gauge invariant operator algebra, seen as the bulk matter field excitation in the closed universe.
+Following on this, it would be interesting to work on conditioned operators from the Page-Wootters reduction \cite{page1983evolution,Chataignier:2024eil,Hoehn:2020epv,Hoehn:2019fsy,DeVuyst:2024uvd}) without neglecting interactions.
+This might provide advantages in model building more general cosmological backgrounds in two-dimensional quantum gravity.
 Based on the definitions above, the kinematical Hilbert space corresponds to each alpha sector in the baby universe Hilbert space (which in this particular model is a single one) with partial sources $\hO_{\Delta_j}$; while the physical Hilbert space is constructed after applying the WDW constraint in the baby universe.
 It would be worth to develop the details in this construction.